I’ve got a Macbook Air with awesome battery life 😁

 Power on startup: 1.6A

 Idle no tracks loaded: 1.24A

 2 tracks loaded, 9 hot cue buttons lit:

 1 track playing, headphones active: 1.33A

 2 tracks loaded, 2 playing, headphones active: 1.35A

 This is as expected, the DDJ-1000 is just a midi controller and soundcard, so there’s no significant change in current for it when playing vs not playing.
-The MacBook Air running Rekordbox is doing all the grunt work (and its battery life will be nowhere near its “up to 18 hours” ideal as a result!)
+The MacBook Air running Rekordbox is doing all the grunt work.

 The Soundboks battery is a 12V battery pack and rated for lots of current (much more than we need – a Soundboks speaker can apparently draw up to 20A from it when being whacked at full power).
 Although the battery pack is 12.8V, that’s just its nominal voltage.
 Batteries are chemical and their output voltage depends on how charged they are, their temperature and the load.
 We need to assume its voltage will range anywhere from around 10.5V to 14V.